learn-academy-2023-hotel/week-5-assessment/rails-questions.md

+5. I want to add validations to the model from question 4 to ensure no one can make a new entry without data in all the columns.
+How do I do that?

-5. What is the naming convention for generating a Rails model?
+6. What is the naming convention for generating a Rails model?
 What is the naming convention for the table that is generated with this command?